jordanalexandermeyer/product/spec/pages/product_page/convert/features/information.md

 - Value: percent
   - Ex: 350%

-#### Convertible tokens
+#### Conversion ratio

 - Description: The amount of collateral asset each bond is convertible into
 - Value: number and type of asset
   - Ex: 0.01 UNI

-#### Conversion ratio
+#### Convertible token value

-- Description: Calculated by dividing value of convertible tokens offered by bonds issued.
+- Description: Value of convertible tokens/bond.
-- Value: percent
+- Value: number in borrowed asset
-  - Ex: 50%
+  - Ex: 0.5 USDC

 ## Example